 Compare direct brands and take advantage of tax-deductions

 The Australian Taxation Office (ATO) explains that you can claim the cost of premiums you pay for insurance against the loss of your income.
 As long as your income protection premiums relate to earning an assessable income, and provided the policy is held outside of your superannuation fund, your premiums can be claimed as a tax deduction.

-When you file your tax return, you can claim your income protection premiums as a tax deduction – but your tax refund will depend on your annual assessable earnings and the marginal tax rate that applies.
-Check the table below to get an idea of the tax deduction available to you.
+When you file your tax return you can claim your income protection premiums (for policies outside of super) as a tax deduction.
+The size of the tax refund will depend on your annual assessable earnings and the marginal tax rate that applies.

 |Policyholder’s Annual Earnings||Annual Premium to Insurer||Marginal Tax Rate||Tax Refund||Cost of Cover (after refund)|

 |$180,001 or more||$1,000||45%||$450||$550|

 This table does not include the Medicare levy (2%), and temporary budget repair levy (2% for incomes over $180,000).